- Audio & Video

 Plasma TVs have rapid response time.
 This is the time between when a pixel is on (illuminated) and off.
 A fast response time assures a quick transition between images.

 Many plasma TVs report 160 degree viewing angles.
 This is a wide viewing angle.
 Obviously, when viewers sit directly in front of a screen there is no distortion.
 If they move off to the side of center, there may be increasing distortion.
 The viewing angle indicates how far off center viewers can sit while still enjoying a good view.
 When watching 3D programming, viewing angles can be more restricted.

 Buying the best plasma TV means choosing the one that has the features you want and the specifications that are right for your needs.
-While we have selected the plasma TVs that both consumers and professional reviewers have rated most highly, you still need to think about your specific desires.
-Here are a few of the basics:
+Here are a few of the basics you need to consider:

 Sitting close to a high definition screen generally doesn't distort the picture so choosing the right size is mostly a matter of personal preference.
 Most plasma TVs are 42" or larger.
 In general, if there will be less than 15 feet between the viewers and the TV screen, a display that is 50" or less is recommended.
 If the distance is 15 feet or greater, the 60" and larger screens are considered acceptable.